kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Applied Text Tasks

-Classification assigns labels.
+Classification assigns labels
-Sentiment estimates tone.
+Sentiment estimates tone
-Extraction pulls entities.
+Extraction pulls entities
 Search ranks relevance

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.